TYPO3/Fluid/Documentation/Usage/GettingStarted.rst

 Before you can start writing your own Fluid template files, you first need to make sure that the environment is set up properly.
-If you are using a framework like TYPO3, this might already the case.
-However, if you are starting from scratch, you need do some preparations in PHP first:
+If you are using a framework like TYPO3, this might already be the case.
+However, if you are starting from scratch, you need to do some preparations in PHP first:

 .. _create-view: